EwenG/replique.el/README.md

 Functions                        | Description
 ---------------------------------|----------------------------------
-`cljs-repl`                      | Turn the REPL into a Clojurescript REPL `remote-repl`                    | Connect to a remote socket REPL server
+`cljs-repl`                      | Turn the REPL into a Clojurescript REPL `cljs-repl-nashorn`              | Turn the REPL into a Clojurescript REPL running in a [Nashorn](http://www.oracle.com/technetwork/articles/java/jf14-nashorn-2126515.html) environement
+`remote-repl`                    | Connect to a remote socket REPL server

 Macros                           | Description